blobfish974/net2020-1/Semantic_Group/README.md

 Open challenge:
 - how to transofrm emoji into text to not lose informations -- or cleaning emoji
 - be sure to keep the hastags as hashtags
+- manual cleaning of text
-- removing the mispelling words (filter all the words with a dictionary to find out the incorect words)
+  1) removing the mispelling words (filter all the words with a dictionary to find out the incorect words)
--
+  2) with some informations are lost "sinistra" will be "sinistro" and this could be a problem with sentiment

 ### Week 1 (7-13 dic)